 Lucie Stevens keeps everyone track here at CHK.
 Without her none of the books would exist.

-We rely on a network of incredible people who provide the expertise we need for each unique project.
-We list them here to celebrate their invaluable contribution to our projects.
+We rely on a talented network of people from the creative and education sectors who provide the expertise we need for each unique project.
+We showcase them here to celebrate their invaluable contributions to our projects.

 Lucy Hawking is an author and the original creator of the George Greenby books, a series of adventure stories which aim to explain complex science to a young audience through dramatic storytelling.